 Some students prefer to use the language of music to express themselves through songwriting and recording.
-We have many summer classes that focus on playing together as a band, writing music, using digital technology to create new music, and publishing.
+We have summer camps that focus on preparing advanced solos, composing music, and singing Pentatonix.
+For students who want to focus on writing music, we teach them how to use digital technology to create new music, and help them get their music published.
 Some of our students are discovered at this age, and others go on to college music, theater, and higher education programs.

-Our goal is to keep them engaged through these years, so they can continue to enjoy music as a form of personal expression, and apply for music scholarship money that will help them with college tuition.
+Our goal is to keep our students completely engaged through these years, so they can continue to enjoy music as a form of personal expression, and apply for music scholarship money that will help them with college tuition.

 Adults 18 Years - Mature Ages

 Adults learn differently than children do, however, and this can be a problem if the teacher is not familiar with those differences.
-Where a child learns to read music slowly, an adult learns quickly.
+Where a child learns to read music slowly, an adult learns to read more quickly.
 Where a child memorizes songs easily, an adult has trouble remembering everything on the page.
+Our brains learn different information at different phases of our lives, and you need a teacher who doesn't teach everyone the same.
 Because of these distinct differences, a teacher that teaches children does not necessarily have the training to work effectively with adults.
 Although adults usually learn to play complex songs much faster than children, the fluidity with which they play can be a real challenge.
 It is critical for the teacher to understand how the human brain transitions throughout life.
 Our teachers are trained to work with adults in the most effective and time saving way.
 We want you to get the skills you need, fast, without playing kid's music to get there.